dscheepens/Deep-RNN-for-extreme-wind-speed-prediction/README.md

 Used were 'U-component of wind' and 'V-component of wind' at pressure levels 1000, 925, 850 and 775 hPa (seperately) with an hourly interval for a 10 year duration and between 3-18.75 longitude, 40-55.75 latitude.

 data_loader.py requires the data to be in the .npy format, rather than .grib.
 This can be achieved with the file grib_to_numpy.py.

+preprocessing.py standardises the data and saves it as era5_standardised.npy into the specified data root.

 ## Citation